RUB-Project-Team/sentimentanalysis/README.md

 Twitter API and Twitter data streaming methods were used extract tweet data.
 We used an hour window every day for seven days to extract tweet data.

 ### II.
 Pre-processing and Data Normalization
-Preprocessing a Twitter dataset involves a series of tasks like removing all types of irrelevant information like emojis, special characters and links, then Tokenizing.
-It can also involve making format improvements or Stop Words Removal.
+Preprocessing a Twitter dataset involves a series of tasks like removing all types of irrelevant information like emojis, special characters and links, Stop Words Removal, Tokenizing, term frequency calculations.
+These tasks were performed using libraries llike NLTK, TextBlob.

 ### III.
 Database management
 Normalized data was then loaded into a Postgres development database prior to being converted into a Heroku database.

 ### IV.
-Machine Learning Model for Prediction
+Machine Learning Model for Classification
-A number of models were tested like ---- and the model with most accurate results was selected with Test score of ---
+A number of models were tested like Decision Tree Classifier, Gausian Naive Bayes, Linear Discriminant Analysis, K-Nearest Neighbour, Logistic Regression, Support Vector Classification and Random Forest Classifier and the model with most accurate results, that is LogisticRegression was selected with Test score of 86.64%.

 ### V. Analysis and visualization
 Visualizations were built using variety of JS libraries like Chart.js, Plotly.js, D3.js.

 ### VI.
 Dashboard and website
-The dashboard function of the website was built around the interactive visualizations.
+The dashboard function of the website was built around the interactive visualizations and then the website was finally deployed on Heroku.

 ## Limitations
 * **Data Volume**